 The pain is often accompanied by stiffness, with radiation into the shoulders or skull.
-Headache, unilateral or bilateral upper limb may be involved.
-The pain may stop at shoulder or occur till the fingers.
+A headache, unilateral or bilateral upper limb may be involved.
+The pain may stop at the shoulder or occur till the fingers.

-Physical examination reveal neck stiffness and numbness in the affected root.
+Physical examination reveals neck stiffness and numbness in the affected root.